duckdb/duckdb-web/docs/api/c/api.md

 ### `duckdb_replacement_scan_set_function_name`

 ---
-Sets the replacement function name to use.
+Sets the replacement function name.
 If this function is called in the replacement callback, the replacement scan is performed.
 If it is not called, the replacement callback is not performed.

 #### Syntax